 Clear and ceramic braces are surprisingly affordable!
 We offer affordable and low cost clear braces for adults and children who prefer the look of invisible braces.
 The cost of braces varies on length of treatment and any additional appliances, surgeries or treatment that may be required.
 There are several ways to pay for your braces.

 Braces financing and payment plans

-We make orthodontics affordable and friendly through flexible payment plans, financing options and our Exclusive Dental Discount Plan.
+We make orthodontics affordable and friendly through flexible payment plans, financing options and our Exclusive Dental Savings Plan.
 Our orthodontists are committed to providing the best orthodontics at affordable prices.
 We accept all major credit cards, as well as work with Care Credit and Orthobanc financing programs.

 Can you pay for invisible braces using insurance?

 If your dental insurance includes coverage for orthodontics, then you can apply your benefits to help cover the cost of your clear or ceramic braces treatment.
 The amount that dental insurance plans cover varies by plan.
 If your plan does not cover orthodontics, it’s possible to add a supplemental orthodontic plan.
 Contact your insurer for benefit details specific to your plan.

 Braces may cause soreness, discomfort or irritation in the first few days after having your braces put on, and it’s also not uncommon to feel discomfort for several days after each follow up appointment for adjustments with your orthodontist.
 Soreness from braces stems from the movement of the tissues, gums, and ligaments in the mouth that heal and reform as the teeth move into realignment.
 Braces, however, should not cause severe pain.
 We advise visiting your orthodontist immediately if you feel sharp or shooting pain caused by your braces.
 Similarly contact your dentist immediately if you experience bleeding gums, abscess, tooth pain, chronic bad breath or other symptoms of poor oral health.